alphagov/using-cloud/README.md

-Report issues with existing documents through the 'Issues' tab above (requires a Github account) Request access to the repository to submit changes directly, or upload new documents Use these documents as templates and submit your own guides for other applications.
+Report issues with existing documents through the 'Issues' tab above (requires a Github account) Request access to the repository to submit changes directly, or upload new documents Use these documents as templates and submit your own guides for other applications